|George Washington's inkwell in |

-[T]here is not a shred of evidence that the one [Washington's coat of arms] had anything to do with the other [U.S. flag].This ex cathedra dogma took my breath away.
+[T]here is not a shred of evidence that the one [Washington's coat of arms] had anything to do with the other [U.S. flag].This ex cathedra judgment continues to take my breath away.
+It's not just the dogmatism, but the motivation.
+Why does Mr. McMillan want to sit out there on a frail limb that is obviously not a safe place to locate?

-Below I serve up for Mr. McMillan Seven Shreds of Evidence beyond my 2012 Huffington Post article.
+Below I serve up for Mr. McMillan and the educated reader Seven Shreds of Evidence beyond my 2012 Huffington Post article.

 1. GW's Arms Are Widely Tied to the U.S. Flag.
 The connection between the GW arms and the U.S. flag was and is widely believed.
 Four examples: